CalumBeck/BSW-Data-Course/chapter1.md

 We'll use a method from the built in Library called `append()`, which is used to add an element to the end of a list.

-The method is applied to a list using a dot like so `Name_of_List.append(element)` It takes what is called the `argument` in the brackets, where you write the element you would like to add, and it appends it on to the list.
+The method is applied to a list using a dot like so `Name_of_List.append(element)` It takes whatever is contained in the brackets, known as the argument, and adds it to the list you're applying append to.
 `@instructions`
 We've hired a new employee called Heather.

 We need to add her name, as a string, to the list of Employees.
+If you need help, use the hint.

 `@hint`